bcairns/zombie-dice-sveltekit/README.md

   - Stores-as-models.
 I like this guy's comments:
     - https://www.reddit.com/r/sveltejs/comments/sm51kh/for_large_sveltesveltkit_projects_how_do_you/hvut3ln/
     - https://www.reddit.com/r/sveltejs/comments/s7k3su/organisation_of_large_stores/htaijo1/
+- Finite State Machine(s) for game logic
 - Websockets for real-time messaging
   - Can use relatively simple relay server that broadcasts incoming JSON messages to other clients
-  - Can use https://github.com/websockets/ws for this
+  - Can use https://github.com/websockets/ws for this (see /src/server)
 - State transfer awesomeness via async stores over websockets
   - Use https://github.com/square/svelte-store
   - See https://www.youtube.com/watch?v=Rz8Ah1y2hJM